Get Tech Tips

-Knowing how to properly combine capacitors in series and parallel is a great, practical field skill to employ when you need to get a customer up and running and you don’t have the exact size.
+Knowing how to combine capacitors in series and parallel properly is a great practical field skill to employ when you need to get a customer up and running, but you don't have the exact size.

 Increasing in size is easy.
 Just connect in parallel and add the two sizes together.
-For example, if you needed a 70MFD capacitor you could easily connect a 50 and 20 in parallel will add up to 70MFD.
-Connecting in parallel is as easy as making two jumper wires with connectors and jumping one side of each capacitor to the other and then connecting one side like usual.
+For example, if you needed a 70MFD capacitor, you could easily connect a 50 and 20 in parallel, which will add up to 70MFD.
+Connecting in parallel is as easy as making two jumper wires with connectors and jumping one side of each capacitor to the other, and then connecting one side like usual.

 Total Capacitance is 1 ÷ (1÷C + 1÷C) = Total MFD When Wired in Series